-The STIP consists of an annual cash payment, and is made to recognize achievement against operational and strategic performance initiatives and targets set by the Board on an annual basis.
+The STIP consists of an annual cash payment based on achievement of financial, operational and strategic/individual performance initiatives and targets set by the Board on an annual basis.
 The Compensation Committee receives quarterly reports on the performance of the STIP metrics, including performance against targets.
-The value of the STIP is based on a percentage of the executive's base salary.
-The STIP target awards each NEO is eligible to receive as a percentage of base salary is summarized in the following table:
+Target STIP awards are set as a percentage of each NEO's base salary summarized in the following table:

 NEO STIP Design (STIP Target as a % of Base Salary)

-President & CEO All other NEOs 80% 60%
+President & CEO 90%

-All other iveos 60%
+All other NEOs 60%